How to Build a Tight-Knit Classroom Community

 • Make it very easy for students to understand class routines and procedures and to follow directions well.
 Students who know what to do are less likely to make embarrassing mistakes for which they can be teased or excluded later.

-Community start-up strategy: Work in small groups
+Community start-up strategy: Small groups.

 small-group-boysOne of the easiest ways to begin to build a community spirit in your classroom is to start with students working together in small groups.
 When students work in pairs or triads, they have more time to really connect with each other because they are not fighting for attention in a larger group.